tsumaru720/owntracks-frontend/README.md

 1. **Memory Cache** (automatic): API responses stored in memory; display changes trigger instant redraws
 2. **Storage Cache** (optional): Enable "Cache location data in browser" (Debug section) to persist across sessions in IndexedDB; data cached per day per device

+Storage cache behaviour:
+- On page load, a selection with cached days inside the current date range renders straight from the cache with no API traffic; uncached days and the current day fill in on the next Load Data or Refresh from API
+- The current day is never cached - it is always fetched fresh while inside the selected range, and cached complete from the following day
+- Days that return no data are cached as empty, so completed ranges are not re-fetched
+- The Load Data button and cache status cover "All Devices"/"All Users" selections too, counting device-days when multiple devices are selected

 ## Performance

 - Canvas rendering with dedicated canvases for points and lines, so updating one layer never re-renders the other
 - Point markers are culled to the viewport when zoomed in (zoomed-out views draw the full set)
 - Route lines are sliced to the padded viewport and decimated with a sub-pixel tolerance (capped at 10k vertices per render via an adaptive tolerance), then re-sliced after zooms and large pans - so Leaflet's per-vertex line pipeline only ever sees the visible portion of the track; altitude-gradient lines are batched into one multi-part polyline per colour
 - Zoom-triggered line/heatmap redraws run debounced after the zoom settles
+- Cached loads read all requested days in a single IndexedDB range query instead of one read per day; storage-usage totals are walked once and memoized until the cache changes
 - Uses `L.circleMarker` for efficient rendering
 - Auto-fits map bounds when data loads